 Last, the final program component is structured like a talk show, where the presenters play an interviewer and a college student defending his buddy from a recent accusation of rape.
 The college student tells the narrative from his perspective, and describes his role as his buddy’s “wingman,” targeting first-year girls to attend his buddy’s parties; ensuring the girls came alone; furthering the girls’ intoxication; and, enabling his buddy to isolate the girls in order for him to “get laid.”
 This scene challenges audiences to take the view of the bystander not only to evaluate that role as a contributor to sexual violence, but also to emphasize their role as upstanders and interveners.
 This scene then leads to a focused discussion on the role of intervention, and enables audiences to identify intervention strategies that build on the earlier programmatic components.

-Two actors (one male, one female) will travel to campus to perform the show.
-Administrators must provide two sturdy armless chairs, two cordless lapel microphones and printed materials for the audience.
-The actors prefer to perform on a stage but may be able to adjust to a different setting (however, they do not perform in gymnasiums or atriums).
-Catharsis prefers audiences be between 50-200 people, but can accommodate groups of up to 400.
+Two educators will travel to campus to conduct the presentation.
+Administrators must provide two sturdy armless chairs and two cordless lapel microphones.
+The educators prefer to present on a stage but may be able to adjust to a different setting (however, they do not perform in gymnasiums or atriums).
+Catharsis can accommodate groups of up to 400, and do multiple presentations in a day if audience numbers exceed 400.

 General college audience (co-ed).
-Programs can be tailored for specific audiences (e.g., members of Greek life)
+Programs can be tailored for specific audiences (e.g., members of Greek life, athletes, etc.)

 One peer-reviewed study reported that those who viewed Sex Signals were less likely to report having experienced sexual victimization than those in a control group who did not view the program (Rothman & Silverman, 2007).
 To our knowledge, this is the only peer-reviewed research study of Sex Signals.
 Catharsis conducts internal studies of Sex Signals.
 One of those studies also indicated a reduction in the reported prevalence of sexual victimization for those who viewed Sex Signals.

-Since 2000, Sex Signals has been performed at over 900 colleges and military installations, including:
+Sex Signals has been presented at over 900 colleges and military installations, including:

 Sex Signals can be tailored for different institutions.
 For example, colleges can arrange a program for students in fraternities and sororities.
 The program can also be tailored for colleges that consider themselves more "conservative" or "progressive."
 The performances involve one male and one female actor, but some elements of the performance can be tailored to address LGBT issues specifically.